Shipping Glossary

 How to Apply USPS Media Mail in Daily Operations

 Knowing the definition of USPS Media Mail is only the first step.
-The real value appears when the concept is translated into concrete fulfillment rules and QA checks.
+The real value appears when the concept becomes a concrete rule at the point where you choose a service and print a label.

 Measuring the Impact of USPS Media Mail